tytydraco/yessleep/out/Thank_you_for_accepting_Andy_Roid_your_personal_house_robot.md

 ''HouseRobotics, what can I do for you?''

-''Yes, hello...I don't know how to explain but I won a house robot from you that I have had at home for a few days now."
+''Yes, hello...I don't know how to explain but I won a house robot from you that I have had at home for a few days now"

 "That is wonderful!
 I hope it lives up to your expectations!" said the woman.

-"It has worked very well, but I just have a few questions."
+"It has worked very well, but I just have a few questions"

 "That is wonderful!
 I hope it lives up to your expectations!"

-"Yes, you just said that."
+"Yes, you just said that"

 "What can I do for you?"